percona/psmysql-docs/docs/performance/aio_page_requests.md

 # Multiple page asynchronous I/O requests

-I/O unit size in *InnoDB* is only one page, even if doing read ahead.
-16KB I/O unit size is too small for sequential reads, and much less efficient than larger I/O unit size.

-*InnoDB* uses Linux asynchronous I/O (`aio`) by default.
-By submitting multiple consecutive 16KB read requests at once, Linux internally can merge requests and reads can be done more efficiently.
+The I/O unit size in *InnoDB* is only one page, even if the server doing read ahead.
+A 16KB I/O unit size is too small for sequential reads, and less efficient than a larger I/O unit size. *InnoDB* uses Linux asynchronous I/O (`aio`) by default.
+By submitting multiple, consecutive 16KB read requests at the same time, Linux internally merges the requests and reads more efficiently.

+This feature is able to submit multiple page I/O requests and works in the background.
+You can manage the feature with the [linear read-ahead technique](https://dev.mysql.com/doc/refman/8.0/en/innodb-performance-read_ahead.html).
+This technique adds pages to the buffer pool based on the buffer pool pages being accessed sequentially.
+The [`innodb_read_ahead_threshold`](https://dev.mysql.com/doc/refman/8.0/en/innodb-parameters.html#sysvar_innodb_read_ahead_threshold) configuration parameter controls this operation.

 [On a HDD RAID 1+0 environment](http://yoshinorimatsunobu.blogspot.hr/2013/10/making-full-table-scan-10x-faster-in.html),
 more than 1000MB/s disk reads can be achieved by submitting 64 consecutive pages requests at once, while only
 160MB/s disk reads is shown by submitting single page request.

-With this feature *InnoDB* submits multiple page I/O requests.

 ## Version Specific Information